neo4art/neo4art/neo4art-journal/2015-03-01/README.md

 ## Bold Thanks!

-**If you like our idea, please consider to become one contributor of this project!**
+**If you like our idea, please consider to become a contributor of this project!**

 Lorenzo, Olimpia, Enrico, Mattia and all stuff @ LARUS Business Automation